isc-projects/stork/doc/devel.rst

         },
     } as Meta

-There is a provided title and the main component of the story.
+It specifies a title and the main component of the story.
-The most important part is the declaration of the ``moduleMetadata`` decorator.
+The declaration of the ``moduleMetadata`` decorator is the key part of the file.
 It contains all related modules, components, and services.
 It should have similar content to the dictionary passed to the ``TestBed.configureTestingModule`` in a ``.spec.ts`` file.
 The ``imports`` list should contain all used PrimeNG modules (including these from the sub-components) and Angular modules.
-Unlike unit tests, you can use the standard Angular modules instead of testing ones.
-Especially use:
+Unlike in unit tests, you can use the standard Angular modules instead of the testing modules.
+Especially:

-    - ``HttpClientModule`` instead of ``HttpClientTestingModule`` to working HTTP mocks.
+    - ``HttpClientModule`` instead of ``HttpClientTestingModule`` to work with the HTTP mocks.
     - ``BrowserAnimationsModule`` instead of ``NoopAnimationsModule`` to enable animations.

 The ``declarations`` list should contain all Stork-owned components used in the